rtlab1417/STM32_intro_shared/README.md

 # STM32_intro_shared
+## Author
+Dr Tee Kian Sek
+Faculty of Electrical and Electronic Engineering, Universiti Tun Hussein Onn Malaysia

+### Note by the author
+This is non profit learning sharing.
+The author assumes no responsibility or liability for any errors or omissions in the content of this site.
+The information contained in this site is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.

-## Getting Start with STM32 using STM32CubeIDE and HAL
+# Title: Getting Start with STM32 using STM32CubeIDE and HAL

-# STM32F103C8T6
-also known as Blue Pill

 # Objectives
 1. To learn the MCU and the registers
 2. To deploy official ST IDE - namely STM32CubeIDE
 3. To deploy official ST Hardware Abstract Layer (HAL)

-Minimum cost.
 The learning path and knowledge are applicable to other STM32 MCU.
+Refer to the module attached.

 # Market Parts
+The learner are urged to buy the market parts online.
+They are rather cheap and easily available.

 1. BluePill - STM32F103C8T6 x 1
 2. ST-Link V2 - clone x 1
 3. USB to UART Converter x 1